nnthanh01061999/collect-image-chrome-extension/README.md

 -   Enables users to download multiple images as a compressed zip file for easier sharing and storage.

+### Export Images to Excel

+-   Enables users to export multiple images to excel file.

+### Filter Images by Keyword

+-   Enables users to filter images by keyword, searching through image source URLs or alt attributes to quickly find relevant images.

 ### Sort Images

 -   Enables users to sort images based on different criteria.

 ### View Image Full Screen

--   Provides the ability to view an image fullscreen within the current page.
+-   Provides the ability to view an image full screen within the current page.

 ### Scroll to Image